edlins/libPCA9685/README.md

         $ ctest
         $ sudo make install

-        Note that "make" will attempt not attempt to build olaclient.
+        Note that "make" will not attempt to build olaclient.
 In order to build olaclient execute:

         $ make olaclient